 It is normal for couples to have times when they are disconnected but this distance can become exacerbated when other stressors are added.
-These additional stressors might include: having babies, moving cross country or across town, work changes, sick parents, new houses, illness or affairs/outside friendships.
+These additional stressors might include: having babies, moving cross country or across town, work changes, depression or anxiety, sick parents, new houses, illness or affairs/outside friendships.
 All of these bring additional stress to a couple and we each deal with stress in our own unique way – and we rarely deal with big emotions in the same way or in the same time-frame as our spouse.
 Being in a different space emotionally from our partner can leave us feeling misunderstood and alone.
 Sometimes we feel more like roommates than lovers.

 Counseling can help.